 Despite being recognised in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR)[22] tobacco and alcohol use disorders are rarely considered for further advice or treatment by clinicians offering TB care, as shown in our survey.
 Tobacco and alcohol use are important determinants of unfavourable TB treatment outcomes.[23]
 In 2007, WHO and the International Union Against TB and Lung Diseases, highlighted the dangerous interaction between TB and tobacco smoking and emphasised that tobacco control activities needs implementing as an integral part of TB management.[24]
 This interaction between TB and tobacco epidemics may account for over 15-20% of TB-related deaths.[25]
 Findings of the ASSIST trial,[26] show that offering cessation support intervention is highly effective when delivered by TB DOTS (Directly Observed Treatment Short-course) facilitators.
 The role of TB DOTS facilitators in delivery of smoking cessation support effectively in a TB clinic has been acknowledged by other studies also.[27] and attempts to scale up tobacco cessation with national TB programmes are gaining ground.[28]
 Similarly, the relationship between TB and alcohol use disorder has been firmly established.[29,30] Imtiaz et al estimated that in 2014 about 170 000 deaths due to TB were attributable to alcohol consumption worldwide, and as many as 17% of incident cases of TB and 15% of deaths due to TB could be prevented by eliminating the harmful use of alcohol.[31]
 Given the advantages of offering tobacco and alcohol cessation support to TB patients, approaches should be implemented for systematic screening and early identification and effective management, including referral to specialists for support.

-Our findings about a lack of integrated depression services within the TB programme are in line with a recent (2019) global survey of national TB programme directors by Sweetland et al.[32] This semi-structured survey of national TB programme directors from 26 countries of all income levels reported that only two out of the twenty six national TB programmes included screening for any mental disorder.
+Our findings suggest a lack of integrated depression services within the TB programme; these findings are in line with a recent (2019) global survey of national TB programme directors by Sweetland et al.[32] This semi-structured survey of national TB programme directors from 26 countries of all income levels reported that only two out of the twenty six national TB programmes included screening for any mental disorder.
 Similar to our findings, the survey reported that national TB programmes currently do not address mental disorders as part of routine practice.
 Nevertheless, receptivity was high, creating an opportunity to integrate the management of depression and other mental health problems within TB programmes.

 Strengths and limitations